polarsquad/kubernetes-developer-workshop/www/content/basics.md

 ```

 ## Manifests
 You can describe all Kubernetes _resources_ in YAML format and those are called "manifests".
-Storing the definitions in file is good, because then you can store them in version control, publish on internet etc.
+Storing the definitions in a file is good because then you can store them in version control, publish on the internet etc.

 Here's example of Pod in yaml format:
 ```yaml